List of national flag proposals: Central African Republic

-In the summer of 1976, after a meeting with Libyan leader Muammar Gaddafi, Central African leader Jean-Bédel Bokassa converted to Islam, likely to get Libyan aid, and a project was undertaken to adopt a new national flag with Islamic symbolism.
-A proposal came of the top-left quarter being split halfway horizontally between yellow and white, and the rest of the flag being green with a yellow star and crescent.
-This proposal was short-lived though as Bokassa quickly converted back to Roman Catholicism.
+In the summer of 1976, after a meeting with Libyan leader Muammar Gaddafi, Central African leader Jean-Bédel Bokassa converted to Islam, probably to get Libyan aid, and a project was undertaken to adopt a new national flag with Islamic symbolism.
+It was proposed that the top-left quarter be split into equal horizontal stripes of yellow and white, with the rest of the flag being green with a yellow star and crescent.
+This proposal was short-lived, as Bokassa quickly converted back to Roman Catholicism.